 If this lad is seriously level 6, we might have gotten in some trouble here.

 Everyone in the Winter’s Guardians knew the odds.
 Even without Kara in their group, they were all more than willing to take the risk.
 All of the group had left their families knowing they may not return.
-Even still their original reasons for training all these years, for becoming Monster Hunters, could be accomplished in a single uncleared dungeon.
-But, instead of them just dying in the dungeon they become the reason such a talented mage perishes could mean their entire families being killed in retribution.
+Even still, their original reasons for training all these years, for becoming Monster Hunters, could be accomplished in a single uncleared dungeon.
+But, instead of them just dying in the dungeon if they became the reason such a talented mage perished, that could mean their entire families being killed in retribution.

 Level 6...Once more Leaf repeated it in his mind.
 He had sworn that the mage in front of him had been at least level 10 when he first saw him.
 Hence why all of the Winter’s Guardians acted with such respect.
 After that frightening energy and blade of his?
 15, if not more.
 A mage’s status was one thing, but such a young level 15 mage was undoubtedly a figure of even higher status.
 But if he was level 6, that was astounding beyond original belief.
 It would significantly easier for such a mage to reach a higher level, and by then how powerful would he be?